quantum-dan/raspy/hecAPI.md

 # HEC-RAS COM Information

-Much of this information was found in the code associated with the Water paper "Application of Python Scripting Techniques..." linked in the README.
+Some of this information was found in the code associated with the Water paper "Application of Python Scripting Techniques..." linked in the README.

 HEC-RAS provides a Windows COM interface, accessible via pywin32.
 For example: